MedeaMelana/JsonGrammar/README.md

 special projection functions.
 To get a feeling for it, try compiling the example Json grammars and looking at the types of the individual components.

-I lied when I told you grammars have type `Iso Value a`; they actually use stacks themselves, too.
+We lied when we wrote that grammars have type `Iso Value a`; they actually use stacks themselves, too.
 Here is the true definition of the `Json` type class:

 ```